UGC NET JRF Eligibility Criteria, Admit Card, Result & Job Profile

 Even when the date for the submission of the online application form and the examination being postponed, there’s still an eligibility criteria that you need to follow (we can’t get it all, now can we?) to be able to fill the application form.

 So let’s talk about the UGC NET JRF eligibility criteria.

 It is important to note that if you fail to abide by the UGC NET JRF eligibility criteria you can be disqualified later from the examination.

 These are the few things I’ll cover under the UGC NET JRF eligibility criteria-

 - Education Qualification

 UGC NET JRF Eligibility Criteria – Education Qualification (55% in Master’s Degree exam)

 You don’t need to be an ace performer all through your Master’s, to be eligible to give the UGC NET JRF exam (even though it doesn’t hurt to have great scores).

-However, an aggregate of 50% marks or grade is required for the candidates belonging to Scheduled Caste (SC)/ Scheduled Tribe (ST) / Other Backward Classes (OBC) / Persons With Disability (PWD)/ Transgender category.
+However, according to the UGC NET Eligibility Criteria, an aggregate of 50% marks or grade is required for the candidates belonging to Scheduled Caste (SC)/ Scheduled Tribe (ST) / Other Backward Classes (OBC) / Persons With Disability (PWD)/ Transgender category.

 Now other than the students who have already appeared and been ranked for their master’s exams, if you belong in any of these categories even you’ll be allowed to give the UGC NET JRF Paper: